 I’m glad to see this number jump back up after a few mediocre months and I’m sure my portfolio employee Steve will be glad to get the extra help.

 Let’s take a look at my expenses.

 Rent and my car are the two biggest expenses as usual.
-I actually tossed another $200 at my car payment this month as that was another one of my goals this year.
+I actually tossed another $200 at my car payment this month.
+That was another one of my goals this year.
 It’ll be great to lose the car payment and direct that cash flow towards savings.
-I think I’m about 19 months away from that at this point.
+I think I’m about 19 months away from that.

-Health, restaurants and groceries are next and while the % on these may seem high, it’s just high because of the lowered overall expenses this month.
+Health, restaurants and groceries are next.
+While the % on these may seem high, it’s just high because of the lowered overall expenses this month.
 That’s why rent is higher than usual too as it generally makes up ~25% of my expenses in most months.

 I’ve had some doctor visits recently where bills keep streaming in and I purchased some supplements that I take that I was running low on this month as well.

 Restaurants are next and I am finding less and less excitement in my restaurant visits these days preferring to eat in at home if I can.
 I think it was my trip to Nashville where I ate out for five straight days at fancy restaurants that led to this lack of excitement and that may lead to some additional savings opportunities for me in the near term as my restaurant costs drop off.

 The rest of the stuff is nothing amazing.
 I do notice that my internet and phone bills are super high in relation to everything else.
 That’s something I plan to remedy soon with a call to Comcast to see if I can lower my expenses there.
 I do have an internet/TV package with the TV part of it never being used.
 Hopefully I can keep the same speeds but lower my costs.
 I was already able to do the same with my cell phone by lowering my payment this month.